apnadkarni/blt/man/datatable.rst

   used for other types as well.
 Both *row* and *column* may be a label, index, or tag, and may represent more than one row or column.

-*tableName* **attach** *newTable*
+*tableName* **attach** *anotherTable*

-  Attaches to an existing datatable object *newTable*.
-The underlying table (row, columns, cells) are shared with *tableName*.
+  Attaches to an existing datatable object *anotherTable*.
+The underlying data (row, columns, cells) of *anotherTable* is shared with *tableName*.
   Tags, traces, and watches are not shared.
-The current table associated with *tableName* is discarded.
+The current data associated with *tableName* is discarded.
 It will be destroyed is no one else is using it.
-The current set of tags, notifier events, and traces in *tableName* are reset.
+The current set of tags, watches, and traces in *tableName* are discarded.

 *tableName* **column copy** *srcColumn* *destColumn* ?\ *switches* ...\ ?

-  Copies the column *srcColumn* into *destColumn*.
-If a column *destColumn* doesn't already exist in *tableName*, one is created.
+  Copies the values and tags from *srcColumn* into *destColumn*.
-  *SrcColumn* and *destColumn* may be a label, index, or tag, but may not represent more than one column.  *Switches* can be any of the following:
+  *SrcColumn* and *destColumn* may be a column label, index, or tag, but may not represent more than one column.
+If a column *destColumn* doesn't already exist in *tableName*, it is created.  *Switches* can be any of the following:

   **-append**
     Append the values of *srcColumn* to *destColumn*.
 By default the